localstack/docs/content/en/user-guide/aws/codepipeline/index.md

 {{< callout >}}
 LocalStack does not use the same logic to generate external execution IDs as AWS so there may be minor discrepancies.
-Same is true for status and error messages produced by actions.
+The same is true for status and error messages produced by actions.
 {{< /callout >}}

 ## Pipelines